Mumbai's Pundole Art Gallery opens public auction house

-Pundole Art Gallery, one of Mumbai’s oldest, recently opened a new art space in Colaba that’s home to its auction house, Pundole’s.
-Hassan M Kamal spoke to its head Dadiba Pundole about their plans for the gallery and the auction house
+Pundole Art Gallery, one of Mumbai's oldest, recently opened a new art space in Colaba that’s home to its auction house, Pundole’s.
+Hassan M Kamal spoke to its head Dadiba Pundole about their plans

 Five decades after being a landmark art space at Flora Fountain, the Pundole Art Gallery, has added a new art space.
 This time, the Pundoles have set up an auction house, in Colaba.
 For those who have visited Pundole Art Gallery, the new auction house space called Pundole’s, can be intimidating, largely because of its tall glass door and a security guard posted 24x7 outside the Tanna House, where it is located.